-Once the investigation is complete, both you and the APDO member will be notified in writing by the APDO Board Representative of the Initial Findings and Preliminary Decision.
+Once the investigation is complete, the APDO Board Representative will notify both you and the APDO member of the Initial Findings and Preliminary Decision, in writing.
 You should normally expect to receive this notification within 7 days of acknowledgment of your complaint.

 Both you and the APDO member will then have an opportunity to comment in writing on the Initial Findings and Preliminary Decision, and we would usually expect to receive any such comments within 7 days, although we can and will agree to a longer period of time if necessary, fair to all parties and appropriate.

 Once those comments are received, the APDO Board Representative will review their Initial Findings and Preliminary Decision in light of such comments, and then make a Final Decision.
 Both parties will be notified of the APDO Board Representative’s Final Decision in writing within 7 days of the Review taking place.